rarible/protocol/docs/overview/mint-and-sell.md

     * `BlockchainName` — `ETHEREUM`, `FLOW`, `TEZOS` or `POLYGON`
     * `@type` — payment asset

-    `collectionId` also can be the address of Rarible Smart Contracts instance.
+    `collectionId` — your collection address, that can be already [deployed](deploy-collection.md).
+Also, can be the address of Rarible Smart Contracts instance.
 You can find them on [Contract Addresses](../ethereum/contract-addresses.md) page.

 2. Get `mintResponse`